 Poly-electrolytes are polymers with repeating units of stationary charges.
-HemogloBind[TM] is derived from insoluble elastomeric poly-electrolytes that bind proteins through an empirically derived chemistry combining elements of polymer composition, and cross-linking architecture.
-As with bio-polymers like DNA and Heparin, governing their reactivity is the spatial presentation of electrostatic groups along a flexible polymer chain.
+HemogloBind[TM] comes from a class of solid-phase, or surface-based, elastomeric poly-electrolytic surfaces that bind proteins through an empirically derived chemistry combining elements of polymer composition, cross-linking architecture and charge properties.
+As with bio-polymers like DNA and Heparin, governing their reactivity is the spatial presentation of the electrostatic groups along a flexible polymer chain.